Life insurance for people with criminal records

 • Insurance companies view people with felony convictions as higher-risk, but they evaluate criminal records on a case-by-case basis.

-• Misdemeanors have a much smaller impact on your rates, but multiple or recent charges of any severity will raise flags for insurers.
+• Misdemeanors have a much smaller impact on your rates, but multiple or recent charges will raise flags for insurers.

-• If you wait until youve been off probation for 12 months to apply for life insurance, youll have a better for better chance of getting approved for a policy.
+• If you wait until you’ve been off probation for 12 months to apply for life insurance, you’ll have a better chance of getting approved for a policy.

-Why life insurance companies care about your criminal record
+Why do life insurance companies check your criminal record?

-Life insurance companies weigh the risk of insuring you using data — scientific studies and actuarial tables — to make best-guess judgments about the likelihood that you’ll die while covered by your life insurance policy.
+Life insurance companies weigh the risk of insuring you using data — scientific studies and actuarial tables — to make judgments about the likelihood that you’ll die while covered by your life insurance policy.
+Insurers use this data to determine how much you’ll pay for your coverage.

 Insurers’ data shows that people with criminal records tend to live shorter lives, especially people who have been convicted of felonies.
-But life insurance companies also don’t look at every conviction or criminal record the same way.
+But life insurance companies also don’t look at every conviction or criminal record the same way, so your rates depend on your personal situation.

 Ready to shop for life insurance?